America 250

 One hundred and fifty of those men were put aboard the ship Unity, which departed the port of Gravesend on 11 November 1650 and reached Boston about a month later.
 Daniel Cone and James Claghorn were two of those unwilling passengers.

 Once arrived, they were sent their separate ways; they had no choice.
 Daniel Cone was sold to a John Gifford, of "The Company of Undertakers of the Iron Works of Lynn," a business venture founded by John Winthrop the Younger, son of the founding Governor of the Massachusetts Colony, John Winthrop.
-The first successful iron works in North America opened in Lynn (now Saugus, Massachusetts) just a few years earlier.
+The first successful iron works in North America had opened in Lynn (now Saugus, Massachusetts) just a few years earlier.
 The history website MassMoments writes:

 There, under oppressively hot, noisy, and dangerous conditions, men turned ore into cast and wrought iron.
 Although the Saugus Iron Works lasted only 22 years, it laid the foundation for the iron and steel industry in the United States.